Vannerss/HeavensNodeHosted/README.md

-# HeavensNodeHosted
-Hosted on heroku
-database on mongodb
+# Learning javascript and bot scripting. by creating a Discord Bot. based on the original Node discord bot.